Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 - Amity Island, New England (Jaws Franchise): In a romanticized, safe-for-children story, Amity Island would be described as having a powerful “primordial guardian.”
 In Steven Spielberg’s Jaws, though, the waters surrounding the rustic town are hunting grounds for a savage great white shark.
 Till today, “Bruce” continues to be one of the classic icons of thriller and horror movies.

-- Amityville (Amityville Franchise): Amityville isn’t all bad, only the house at 112 Ocean Avenue is.
+- Amityville (Amityville Franchise): To be clear, Amityville isn’t all bad, only the house at 112 Ocean Avenue is.
 With a façade that somewhat resembles a shocked face, this nasty haunted house has a penchant for encouraging incest, madness, and murder.
 In the 2005 remake, vengeful Native American spirits were stated to be the cause behind the hauntings.

 - Antonio Bay (The Fog): Many towns have dark origins.
-In the case of Antonio Bay, how founders built the town invited supernatural revenge a century later.
+In the case of Antonio Bay, how founders built the town invited misty supernatural revenge a century later.

 - Ashecliffe Hospital for the Criminally Insane (Shutter Island): There is always something frightening about asylums for the insane.
 However, one must not forget that such hospitals could still be places of healing.
 Under the right doctor, the crazy might even be encouraged to explore their delusions, rather than reject them.

 - Baltimore State Hospital for the Criminally Insane (The Silence of the Lambs): The facility that incarcerated Hannibal Lecter, horror cinema’s most fascinating and seductive serial killer.
 Also, where Clarice Sterling’s complex relationship with the sinister cannibal formally began.